Incoming Erasmus+ traineeships

-You may email staff at any time of year, but we recommend doing so at least 3 months before your proposed traineeship period as it can take almost 2 months to get sponsorship and a visa.
+You may email staff at any time of year, but we recommend doing so at least 3 months before your proposed traineeship period as it can take up to 2 months to get sponsorship and a visa.

 When you email academic staff at Surrey, please provide:

 - Your CV and your particular research interest/s

 Potential supervisors may wish to arrange an online interview to assess your suitability and discuss project options.